silakeskin/parallel_processing/README.md

 # parallel_processing

-# MPI_Allgather Simulation on Dragonfly-Inspired Topology using OMNeT++
+# MPI_Allgather Simulation on Dragonfly+ and Fat Tree Topologies using OMNeT++

-This project presents the simulation of MPI_Allgather collective communication algorithms on Dragonfly-inspired network topologies using the OMNeT++ discrete event simulation framework.
+This project presents the simulation and evaluation of **MPI_Allgather collective communication algorithms** using the **OMNeT++ discrete event simulation framework**.

-Both naive and ring-based communication approaches were implemented and evaluated on scalable hierarchical topologies consisting of 16 compute nodes and 4 interconnected routers.

-The project focuses on packet-level communication behavior, routing strategies, latency analysis, and scalability characteristics in distributed systems.
+Two communication strategies were implemented and analyzed:

+* **Naive MPI_Allgather**
+* **Ring-Based MPI_Allgather**

+The simulations were performed on a **Dragonfly-inspired hierarchical topology** and extended with an **additional Fat Tree topology experiment** for performance comparison.

+The project focuses on:

+* Packet-level communication behavior
+* Routing strategies
+* Communication latency
+* Scalability analysis
+* Hierarchical network topology evaluation

 ---

-# Project Structure
+# Repository Structure

 ```text
 parallel_processing/